How To Save Gas While Driving

-Fuel costs have been skyrocketing over the past couple months as unrest in the Middle East has caused many investors to believe that exports of petroleum from OPEC/oil producing countries will likely feel some form of disruption.
+Fuel costs have been skyrocketing over the past couple of months as unrest in the Middle East has caused many investors to believe that exports of petroleum from OPEC/oil-producing countries will likely feel some form of disruption.
 With oil still being the main form of energy producer, many companies have had to make concessions in order to keep production high while not getting their backs broken from soaring fuel costs.
 The answer that many forward-thinking companies have found is that GPS tracking systems can offer a cost-effective avenue to oversee the precise cost of fuel consumption by company drivers.
-Once businesses are able to draw a base line of the monetary damages associated with fuel consumption, the company can then make adjustments, using GPS fleet management technology to reduce fuel consumption.
+Once businesses are able to draw a baseline of the monetary damages associated with fuel consumption, the company can then make adjustments, using GPS fleet management technology to reduce fuel consumption.

-GPS monitoring systems can offer businesses a number of ways to enhance operations from improved routing, mileage documentation and auto-theft protection, but the key element that GPS tracking systems offer that can save companies money is that devices can record the speeds a driver travels.
-The reason why documenting driver speeds is important is because what many people may not be aware of is that any driver can reduce their fuel consumption by upwards of 35% by the proper use of something that every driver probably already has.
+GPS monitoring systems can offer businesses a number of ways to enhance operations from improved routing, mileage documentation, and auto-theft protection, but the key element that GPS tracking systems offer that can save companies money is that devices can record the speeds a driver travels.
+The reason why documenting driver speeds is important is that what many people may not be aware of is that any driver can reduce their fuel consumption by upwards of 35% by the proper use of something that every driver probably already has.

 That being a functional and appropriately used right foot.